cheshi-mantu/cm-datasets-for-ds/README.md

-# yet another collection of datasets to use with pythin when studying pandas and stuff.
+# yet another collection of datasets to use with python when studying pandas and stuff.